MetaMask/eth-trezor-keyring/README.md

 - It does not support the `signMessage`, `signTypedData` or `exportAccount` methods, because TREZOR devices do not support these operations.
 - The method `signPersonalMessage` requires the firmware version 2.0.7+ for TREZOR Model T and 1.6.2+ on TREZOR ONE
+- As of `trezor-connect`: `8.2.1`, passing an EIP-1559 transaction to `signTransaction` requires the firmware version 2.4.2+ for TREZOR Model T, and is unsupported on all firmwares for TREZOR ONE.

 ## Using